Build or Renovate

 If you want to add electrical service at a location where there is currently is none or you want to upgrade an existing service, please contact 802-865-7323 or fill out the Contractor Application form.

 Cash incentives are available for meeting minimum program standards along with bonus incentives for additional insulation and air sealing, heat pumps and other ENERGY STAR® HVAC equipment and appliances, and smart LED lighting and controls.

 Siding Your Home

-Contact the BED Energy Services at 865-7342 and DPW Inspection Division at 863-9094 early in your planning process to discuss the project scope and compliance with the energy code.
+Ensure that you also contact the City of Burlington’s Department of Public Works Inspection Division at 863-9094 early in your planning process to discuss the project scope.

 Project teams for both new construction and major renovations benefit from understanding the energy savings potential of designs under consideration.